cpchalk/gpcheckx/README.md

 S0.
-Run kbprog for a short time to improve the likelihood that all calculated word differences contained in gpname.diff2 are 'non-spurious'.
+Run kbprog for a short time to improve the likelihood that all calculated word differences contained in gpname.diff2 (or diff2 for short) are 'non-spurious'.

 S1.
 Calculate all possible diagonal words of diff2 and add these to make a larger word difference set diff2'.